ThinkbotsAreFree/Birdy/README.md

 ¤ I feel very #A ^ Why am I so $A
 ```

-A call is made with the "get match" command `:1`, which is used a bit like the "set value" command `=1`, except what gets stored is not the argument, but the return value of the reponding category.
+A call is made with the "get match" command `:1`, which is used a bit like the "set value" command `=1`, except what gets stored is not the argument, but the return value of the responding category.
 Here is an example of match call.

 ```
 :e I feel very happy